David2M/Injector/README.md

 var_dump($userOne === $userTwo); // bool(true)
 ```

-You can tell the injector to always create an new instance of an object:
+You can tell the injector to always create a new instance of an object:

 ```php
 $injector->singleton('Entity\User', false);